griffindore/rosbag_pandas/README.md

 ## Performance

-This fork is twice as fast as the origional version and four times more memory efficient.
-Also a real-time progress bar is provided in case you are boring.
+This fork is twice as fast as the original version and four times more memory efficient.
+A real-time progress bar is provied for you as well.

 ## Requirements